-Segment information is provided on the basis of product segments as the Company manages its business through three product lines -Retail/Commercial & Industrial, Aviation, and Lubricants.
-The business segments presented reflect the management structure of the Company and the way in which the Company's management reviews business performance.
+Segment information is provided on the basis of product segments as the Company manages its business through three product lines - and the way in which the Company's management reviews business performance.
 The accounting policies of the reportable segments are the same as described in Note 3.